-Cate is sent to Devon with Rachel's colleague Jack to value the contents of Endsleigh, the grand Georgian home of a former socialite.
+Cate is sent to Devon with Rachel’s colleague Jack to value the contents of Endsleigh, the grand Georgian home of a former socialite.
 But inside, its once elegant interiors are now worn with age and dust.
-Then Cate discovers an old shoebox containing an exquisite pair of silk dancing shoes from the 1930's along with a mysterious collection of objects - a diamond brooch, a photograph of a handsome young sailor, a dance card, and a beautiful pearl and emerald bracelet from Tiffany's.
+Then Cate discovers hidden in the back of one of the bookshelves, an old shoebox containing an exquisite pair of silk dancing shoes from the 1930’s along with a mysterious collection of objects – a diamond brooch, a photograph of a handsome young sailor, a dance card, and a beautiful pearl and emerald bracelet from Tiffany’s.

 The Debutante sounded like it was going to be an interesting read but it turned out to be a disappointment, mainly due to the bland storytelling and the unlikeable characters.

 Cate, a young woman with a troubled past, has returned to England to stay with her aunt and is given the task of valuing the contents of an old Georgian mansion called Endsleigh.
 Endsleigh once belonged to the recently deceased Irene Blythe, the eldest of the Blythe sisters who were the most famous debutantes of their generation, but since there is no one left to inherit, everything is to be sold off at auction.

 While searching the house for items, Cate discovers an old shoebox, containing a pair of dancing shoes, a photograph, a dance card and a Tiffany bracelet.
 Cate becomes infatuated with Diana ‘Baby’ Blythe, who mysteriously disappeared, and she sets out to solve the mystery.